Air Hydraulic Pumps

 What size air compressor do I need to run an air hydraulic pump?

 Most air hydraulic pumps require a compressor capable of delivering between 4-6 CFM at 90 PSI (6.2 bar).
-A typical workshop compressor rated at 3HP or above should provide adequate performance.
+A typical workshop compressor rated at 3HP or above should provide adequate performance for single-pump operation.
 Check your specific pump's air consumption specifications and ensure your compressor can maintain continuous operation without excessive cycling.
-For busy workshops with multiple pneumatic tools, consider a larger capacity compressor to handle simultaneous use.
+For busy workshops running multiple pneumatic tools simultaneously, consider a larger capacity compressor with a substantial receiver tank to handle concurrent use.

-Can I use an air hydraulic pump for water or other liquids?
+Can I use an air hydraulic pump for water or antifreeze?

-While air hydraulic pumps are designed primarily for oils and lubricants, many models can handle antifreeze, coolants, and non-corrosive water-based fluids.
-However, avoid using them for corrosive chemicals, solvents, or fluids containing abrasive particles unless the pump is specifically rated for such applications.
-Always verify fluid compatibility with the manufacturer's specifications to prevent damage and ensure safe operation.
+Yes, most air hydraulic pumps can handle antifreeze, coolants, and non-corrosive water-based fluids in addition to oils and lubricants.
+However, avoid using them for aggressive chemicals, acids, solvents, or fluids containing abrasive particles unless the pump is specifically rated for such applications.
+Always verify fluid compatibility with the manufacturer's specifications and check the compatibility chart provided with your pump to prevent damage to seals and internal components.

-How do I prevent fluid contamination when using a transfer pump?
+How do I prevent cross-contamination when transferring different fluids?

-Maintain dedicated pumps and hoses for specific fluid types where possible, particularly for critical applications like engine oils versus waste oil collection.
-If you must use the same pump for different fluids, thoroughly flush the system with the new fluid type before transferring into clean containers.
+Ideally, maintain dedicated pumps and hoses for specific fluid types, particularly for critical applications like engine oils versus waste oil collection.
+If you must use the same pump for different fluids, thoroughly flush the system with the new fluid type before transferring into clean containers—allow several litres to pass through to purge the previous fluid completely.
 Consider fitting inline filters to remove particulates, and always ensure drum openings are clean before inserting pump tubes.

-Why has my air hydraulic pump stopped working or lost performance?
+Why has my air hydraulic pump lost suction or stopped working?

-Common causes include insufficient air supply pressure, blocked or kinked hoses, worn seals, or contaminated fluid clogging internal components.
-First, verify your compressor is delivering adequate pressure and CFM.
-Check all connections for leaks and ensure hoses aren't restricted.
-If the pump has been used for thick, cold oils, allow fluids to warm slightly for improved flow.
-Regular maintenance including seal replacement and internal cleaning will maintain optimal performance.
+Common causes include insufficient air supply pressure, blocked or kinked hoses, worn or damaged seals, or contaminated fluid clogging internal components.
+First, verify your compressor is delivering adequate pressure and CFM—check for air leaks at connections.
+Inspect all hoses for restrictions or damage.
+If the pump has been used for thick, cold oils, allow fluids to warm slightly for improved viscosity.
+Regular maintenance including seal replacement and internal cleaning will maintain optimal performance and extend service life.

-Are air hydraulic pumps suitable for use in cold workshops or outdoors?
+Are air hydraulic pumps suitable for outdoor use in cold weather?

 Yes, air-operated pumps generally perform well in varying temperatures as they don't rely on electric motors that can struggle in cold conditions.
-However, fluid viscosity increases significantly in cold temperatures, which may reduce flow rates.
-Some oils may require gentle warming before pumping.
-Ensure moisture is properly removed from your compressed air supply, as condensation can freeze in airlines during cold weather, restricting air flow to the pump.
+However, fluid viscosity increases significantly in cold weather, which may reduce flow rates substantially.
+Some oils may require gentle warming before pumping for acceptable transfer speeds.
+Ensure moisture is properly removed from your compressed air supply using filters and dryers, as condensation can freeze in airlines during cold weather, restricting airflow to the pump and causing intermittent operation.

 ↑ TOP